ProExpertREQ/Chronos/README.md

 The idea of the App is:

-_Provide information about the platforms used by professors to communicate with students at the Universit of Brasília and about tools that will help them throughout the semesters._
+_Provide information about the platforms used by professors to communicate with students at the University of Brasília and about tools that will help them throughout the semesters._

 ## Why?